 In the study, researchers utilized a 3-month electronic daily diary that collected 2,011 diary records.
 They saw 110 eligible migraines in the 17 participants.
 Assessed as predictors of migraines were levels of stress and reduction in stress levels.

 The results of the study showed that migraines were strongest during the first 6 hours after a stressful event had passed.
 At that point, the risk of getting migraines grew by 500%!
 A contributing factor that researchers see is the hormone cortisol – which increases during times of stress and reduces pain.

 A custom-programmed electronic diary was used to gather data during the study.
 The participants recorded information about their migraines every day.
 These included two rating systems for stress and common migraine triggers such as foods and drinks, alcohol, menstruation cycles, and hours of sleep.
 Participants were also asked to document their moods, whether they were happy, sad, lively, bored, nervous, or relaxed.

-In a nutshell, this study emphasizes the importance of managing stress and living a healthy lifestyle for those who have migraines.
+In a nutshell, this study emphasizes the importance of managing stress and living a healthy lifestyle for those migraineurs.
 Being aware of your rising stress levels, and managing your stress from growing too much is very important.
-It can be achieved by practicing stress relieving exercises and mindful breathing.
+You can achieve it by practicing stress-relieving exercises and mindful breathing.